Blog

 Your exit strategy determines your profit, and land offers several:

-Because land appeals to multiple buyer types, investors aren’t boxed into one resale path.
+Because land appeals to a wide range of buyers, investors aren’t boxed into a single resale path.

 Urban areas bring higher appreciation.